-4.1 Current practice
+4.1 Current Practice

-In practice, the low shadow price of labour has been the key variable in the agencies' costbenefit methodology.
-McKeon (1979-80) stated that the figure used was computed on the basis of assumed opportunity costs applied to the actual profile of employees recruited.
-For those not previously employed a zero opportunity cost was assumed, while for those coming from employment in the agricultural, service and manufacturing sectors, the opportunity cost was set equal to the estimated market wage.
-McKeon also provides a table showing a sample distribution in 1980, from which one could infer that the shadow wage would be at least twofifths of the market wage, since 47 per cent of the sample came from other employment.
+In practice, the low shadow price of labour has been the major driver in the industrial development agencies' cost-benefit methodology.
+McKeon (1979-1980) remarked that the figure used was computed on the basis of assumed opportunity costs applied to the actual profile of employees recruited.
+For those not previously employed in Ireland a zero opportunity cost was assumed, while for those coming from employment in the agricultural, service and manufacturing sectors, the opportunity cost was set equal to the estimated market wage.
+McKeon also provides a table showing a sample distribution in 1980, from which one could infer that the shadow wage would be at least two-fifths of the market wage, since 47 per cent of the sample came from other employment.

 At a subsequent stage the shadow price was fixed at a much lower figure, namely 15 per cent of the market wage.
-Both theoretical considerations applied to Ireland, and the example of other countries suggest that the 15 per cent figure is much too low.
+It appears that the lower figure reflected an application of the previous approach to new survey information about the profile of employees (McMahon, 1985).
+But we will argue that both theoretical considerations applied to Ireland, and the example of other countries suggest that this 15 per cent figure is much too low.